Flickdm/tianocore-wiki.github.io/development/design-architecture/EdkII-dashboard.md

 # EDK II Dashboard

-<b>Note: this page is no longer maintained.
-Information is here for
-historical purposes and will be archived in an upcoming site revision.</b>
+**Note: this page is no longer maintained.
+Information is here for historical purposes and will be archived in an upcoming site revision.**

 <table>